apache/iceberg/site/docs/spec.md

 In some cases partition specs are stored using only the field list instead of the object format that includes the spec ID, like the deprecated `partition-spec` field in table metadata.
 The object format should be used unless otherwise noted in this spec.

+The `field-id` property was added for each partition field in v2.
+In v1, the reference implementation assigned field ids sequentially in each spec starting at 1,000.
+See Partition Evolution for more details.

 ### Sort Orders